Cloud Manager Environment Variables

 NOTE

-You must be a member of the Deployment Manager role in order to add or modify environment variables.
+You must be a member of the Deployment Manager role to add or modify environment variables.

 1. Log into Adobe Cloud Manager at my.cloudmanager.adobe.com.

-2. Cloud Manager lists the various programs available.
-Select the one you wish to manage.
+2. On the My Programs screen, select the one you want to manage.

 3. Select the Environments tab for the chosen program then select the environment for which you want to create an environment variable in the left navigation panel.